Office of Scholarships and Financial Aid Withdrawal Policy

 Title IV federal student aid (federal grants, federal loans) is awarded under the assumption that a student will attend the institution the entire period for which the aid was awarded.
 When a student withdraws from courses for any reason, they may no longer be eligible for the full amount of Title IV funds they received or were scheduled to receive.
 Students who receive federal financial aid and do not complete their classes (with a grade of D or better) in that term could be responsible for repaying all or a portion of the aid that was disbursed to them.
 Students who receive a disbursement but do not begin attendance must repay all financial aid disbursed for the term.
 The funds a student must repay is considered unearned aid.

-Title IV federal aid considered in a withdrawal calculation includes:
+Title IV federal aid considered in a withdrawal calculation is returned in the following order and includes:

 - Federal Pell Grant